Foxtrot (album): Side one

-"Can-Utility and the Coastliners" was one of the first songs written for the album, and played during the Italian tour.
-It is based on King Canute and his inability to hold back the incoming tide.
-Welch theorised that the song may be in fact about Gabriel and the idea of a singer growing wary of his role and his flattering admirers.
+"Can-Utility and the Coastliners" preceded the album writing sessions.
+It made its live debut on the afternoon of 9 April 1972, at San Martino Buon Albergo, under the title "Rock Me Baby".
+By the 14th of that same month, it had been renamed "Bye-Bye Johnny".
+Hackett recounted that he wrote everything in the song up to 1:45 in and the closing vocal melody, and Rutherford wrote the guitar break and came up with the idea of the bass remaining silent from 3:44–4:00.
+Collins said he recalls writing part of the song but could not remember which part, though Hackett remarked that the instrumental parts of the closing (from 5:17 onward) sound like Collins's work.
+The organ and Mellotron playing together was inspired by "Wreck of the Hesperus" by Procol Harum (one of Genesis's major inspirations) from their album A Salty Dog (1969).
+The lyrics are based on King Canute and his inability to hold back the incoming tide.
+Hackett, who wrote the lyrics, said that he was drawn to Canute because he seemed the complete opposite of the self-aggrandizing attitude typical of world leaders.
+However, Welch theorised that the song may be in fact about Gabriel and the idea of a singer growing wary of his role and his flattering admirers.

 Side two

 Side two begins with "Horizons", a short guitar instrumental performed by Hackett that was recorded in the short time that Potter was the album's producer.
 It was written in the course of a year, and took musical inspiration from the Prelude of Suite No. 1 in G major, BWV 1007 for cello by Bach.
 He presented the piece to the group at a rehearsal on an electric guitar, though he had written it on a steel-string acoustic.
-Despite his nerves in playing it through, he initially thought the band would reject it.
+He said that he was not sure it was right for Genesis because it was a solo piece, and initially thought the band would reject it.
 Hackett remembered Collins saying that there should be applause added to the end of the piece, and felt surprised when the band agreed to include it on the album.
 Hackett wrote it with English composers of the Tudor period in mind, including William Byrd, who often composed very short pieces, and a piece by Julian Bream.
 He pointed out the common mistake adopted by some listeners that "Horizons" was an opening to "Supper's Ready", but it did not bother him.